gsperka/react-exercise/README.md

 This is a sample react application utilizing the Ticketmaster API.
 By default, the page loads showing all future events in Ticketmaster.
 You can use the search bar to search for a specific artist (i.e Imagine Dragons) and all relevant searches should come up.
 This is purely a front-end application with no back-end.

+Material UI was used to help guide some of the designs.

 ## To View Staging

 Staging link: https://react-ticket-example.s3.amazonaws.com/index.html

 This app was deployed using AWS.
-It is a simple React application utilizing the Ticketmaster API.
-By default, the page loads showing all future events in Ticketmaster.
-You can use the search bar to search for a specific artist (i.e Imagine Dragons) and all relevant searches should come up.
-This is purely a front-end application with no back-end.

-Material UI was used to help guide some of the designs.

 ## Clone Repo